AntonyCanut/TwitScript/README.md

 Find twitter id here : http://gettwitterid.com/

-Now you can get more followers and retweet when you sleep.
+Now you can make your competitive intelligence

 Have fun !